mathworks/exploratory-data-analysis/Seminar02_Outliers.md

 ## Mahalanobis distance

-Visualize the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) between a point *x* and the center of a multivariate distribution $Q$ :  how many standard deviations away x is from the mean of $Q$ .
+[Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) measures the distance between a point *x* and the center of a multivariate distribution $Q$ :  how many standard deviations away x is from the mean of $Q$ .
 This distance is zero for *x* at the mean of $Q$ and grows as *x* moves away from the mean along each principal component axis.
-By default, the data set is assumed to follow a multivariate normal distribution.
+By default, the data is assumed to follow a multivariate normal distribution.
+Differs from Euclidean distance which treats all dimensions equally; Mahalanobis distance scales distances based on the variability and correlations in the data.

 Given a probability distribution $Q$ , with mean $\mu$ and positive semi\-definite covariance matrix $\sum$ , the Mahalanobis distance $d_M (X)=\sqrt{(X-\mu )\cdot \sum^{-1} \cdot (X-\mu )^T }$ .